-Too much cannabis Cannabis is a remarkably non-toxic substance, and one that is practically impossible to fatally overdose on.
-However, it is very easy to take too much cannabis, and the after-effects of doing so can be unpleasant and worrying, particularly for inexperienced users.
+Too much cannabis Cannabis is a remarkably non-toxic substance, but it is very easy to take too much cannabis.
+The after-effects of doing so can be unpleasant and worrying, particularly for inexperienced users.
 Here, we describe the warning signs of overconsumption of cannabis.

 1. Too much cannabis can cause White-out/blood-sugar drop